BethanyG/python/CONTRIBUTING.md

 The Python track maintainers are happy to review your work and help troubleshoot with you.&nbsp;💛&nbsp;💙&nbsp;
 Issues, requests and PRs in the repo are reviewed as soon as is practical/possible.
-Remember that those responding may be in a different timezone or tied up with other tasks, so **please wait at least 72 hours before pinging.**
+Remember that those responding may be in a different timezone or tied up with other tasks, so **please wait at least 72 hours before 🔔 pinging.**

-- PRs should focus on a single exercise, issue, or change, unless you've discussed something different ahead of time with maintainers.
+- PRs should focus on a single exercise, issue, or change unless you've discussed it ahead of time with maintainers.
 - Titles & descriptions should make clear **what** has changed & **why**.
 Please [link][closing-words] &nbsp;🔗&nbsp;any related issues.
 - If you need help, comment in the PR or issue.&nbsp; 🙋🏽‍♀️ &nbsp;
 - If you would like in-progress feedback/discussion, please mark your PR as a **`[draft]`**.
 Add a note about any areas you would like reviewers to focus on.